CountTails/uci-notes/README.md

 ## Description

-This is a monorepo for all notes that have been taken during my time as an undergraduate student at [UC Irvine](https://www.uci.edu)
+This is a monorepo for all notes that have been taken during my time as an undergraduate student at [UC Irvine](https://www.uci.edu).
+While this does **not** cover all the notes for *every* class that I took, it focuses on courses that are major requirements or closely related to the major of [Software Engineering](https://catalogue.uci.edu/donaldbrenschoolofinformationandcomputersciences/softwareengineering_bs/#text)

-This repository is a work-in-progress, notes will be added gradually (both past and present)
+This repository is a complete, but improvements or corrections to notes are on the table.

 ## Courses in this repository